John L. Primavera inducted into Senior Executive Service

 |0

-This work, John L. Primavera inducted into Senior Executive Service [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, John L. Primavera inducted into Senior Executive Service, by Joshua Voda, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT